rctay/fossasia-2014/patchy.md

 </aside>

 # Common approaches <!--
 What some of us may do - I certainly did - is just to change the commits directly.
-One way to this is to use git-rebase.
+One way to this is to use git-rebase --interactive.
+(How many know what used git-rebase before)
 -->

 ## git-rebase